AbhishekPardhi/Document-Retrieval/README.md

 ```

 ### Perform Search
-Search for best match vector stored in DB.
+Search for the best match vectors stored in DB.
 ```
 python service.py
 ```
-Now open http://127.0.0.1:8000/docs in your browser and put value of `q` (question) in the query.
+Now open http://127.0.0.1:8000/docs in your browser and put the value of `q` (question) in query.

-### Running Streamlit App
+## Running Streamlit App
 You can also use the web interface for running the application.
 ```
 cd frontend